OARK/OARK/build-tools/README.md

 # Build Tools

+WARNING: As of 2015-11-06, only the Vagrant method is supported, a real hardware Pi can still be used with the Ansible method, but some source file paths have changed.
+Check the history of commits of the `virtual-machine/files/playbooks` for details.

 As the name says, tools for building the project.
 There are two different ways that the system can be built, both rely on having a real Pi available on a known IP address.
 One method is to use Vagrant which will download and script a virtual machine to build the software on the Pi, the other is if you run the build scripts locally on a Linux machine.

 # Requirements

 The scripting expects an untouched Raspbian install.
 You can download the Raspbian image from the Raspbian site, and copy the image to a SD card, please check the Raspbian site for details.
+If you're building using Vagrant, this isn't needed.

 # Vagrant